g4wnc/Projects-and-Programming-the-Pi-Book/README.md

 # Projects-and-Programming-the-Pi-Book
-A collection of scripts and code corrections for the book
+A collection of scripts and code corrections for my book